JuliaManifolds/Manifolds.jl/docs/src/manifolds/symmetricpositivedefinite.md

 Order = [:type]
 ```

-This metric is also the default metric, i.e. any call of the following functions with `P=SymmetricPositiveDefinite(3)` will result in `MetricManifold(P,LinearAffineMetric())`and hence yield the formulae described in this seciton.
+This metric is also the default metric, i.e. any call of the following functions with `P=SymmetricPositiveDefinite(3)` will result in `MetricManifold(P,AffineInvariantMetric())`and hence yield the formulae described in this seciton.

 ```@autodocs
 Modules = [Manifolds]